alexiscrack3/git-cheat-sheet/README.md

 ```bash
 $ git branch --merged <local-branch> <local-branch>
 ```
-List all remote branches that are already merged into.
+List all remote branches that have already been merged into current branch.
 ```bash
 $ git branch -r --merged
             --remotes